 - knowledge of administration policies, systems and procedures

 - the ability to supervise and lead staff, including training and conflict management skills

-- computer skills, including word-processing skills and the ability to use relevant computer software
+- computer skills, including word-processing and using relevant computer software

 - an understanding of health and safety in the workplace

 - an understanding of relevant legislation such as the Employment Relations Act.

 - usually work regular business hours, but may be required to work evenings and weekends to complete projects